Smash Palace: Plot

 Al sets up a hideout deep in the bush, then kidnaps Georgie from Jacqui at gunpoint.
 He pushes his tow truck off a cliff into a river to create a diversion for police.
+The Armed Offenders Squad launch a manhunt and locate the truck but have no success.

-Al and Georgie get reacquainted in their bush hideout, but suddenly Georgie falls ill.
+Al and Georgie get reacquainted in their bush hideout.
+Georgie reminds her father that tomorrow is her birthday; he makes amends by baking her a pie decorated with household candles.
+After just a night, Georgie suddenly falls ill.
 Al drives into town and robs a pharmacy at gunpoint, where he is spotted by a patrolling police car.
 He takes the pharmacist hostage and flees with her and Georgie back to Smash Palace.